convisoappsec/backstage-plugin-conviso/README.md

 backend.add(convisoBackendPlugin);
 ```

-**Note:** The plugin automatically provides TypeScript types.
-No additional type declarations are needed.
+**Note:** The plugin follows the official Backstage plugin pattern, compiling the backend to CommonJS and exporting via the `exports` field in `package.json`.

 ### 3. Configure Environment Variables